Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Molecular testing using PCR (Polymerase Chain Reaction) has revolutionized the way veterinarians, researchers, zoos, breeders and other animal care facilities maintain animal health and obtain disease data.

-The sensitivity, specificity and speed with which pathogens are identified by PCR enable diagnostic, research and monitoring possibilities unavailable using other techniques.
+The sensitivity, specificity and speed with which pathogens and mutations are identified by PCR enable diagnostic, research and monitoring possibilities unavailable using other techniques.
 Molecular techniques represent a dramatically effective tool for the diagnosis of disease in dogs, cats and other animals.

 How is molecular, PCR-based testing complementary to other kinds of testing?